If the movies have taught us anything in the last decade it’s that on some level we all wish we were Navy SEALs.

-The only reason I’ve been able to get both of my fitness businesses off the ground and relatively successful while maintaining my on health and fitness is because I’ve created habits around the things I know will be easy to blow off.
+The only reason I’ve been able to get both of my fitness businesses off the ground and relatively successful while maintaining my own health and fitness is that I’ve created habits around the things I know will be easy to blow off.
 For example, I purposely schedule 15 min blocks between training clients, not in case I run long with one, but because I know I’ll be able to get in a solid 10 minutes of my own workout between clients on exceptionally busy days.

 You know what the number one factor is in the success of most diets?
-The individuals ability to plan ahead and prepare in advance so they never end up hungry and looking for a quick fix.
+The individual’s ability to plan ahead and prepare in advance so they never end up hungry and looking for a quick fix.

 3.)
 Learn to ignore the things that you cannot control

 In Ryan Holliday’s book, The Obstacle is the Way he talks about the philosophy of Stoicism or the ability to endure pain or hardship without a display of feelings and without complaint.

 The basic premise is: It’s not what happens to you, it is how you react that really matters.

 You have complete and total control over how you react to any situation.

 However, you need to exercise this practice as much as you work on those pecs.